brittlewis12/witness-budgets/witness-budgets.md

 - Performance benchmarks for extracted code
 - Coverage metrics for C0–C2 reformulation feasibility

 In short, we don't propose new semantics; we operationalize existing ones.
-The novelty is a systematic practice—witness budgets, quantitative contracts, invariance discipline—backed by tooling and benchmarks so the community can measure and improve operational transparency at scale.
+The novelty is a systematic practice — witness budgets, quantitative contracts, invariance discipline — backed by tooling and benchmarks so the community can measure and improve operational transparency at scale.

 ---

-## Appendix A: Technical Definitions
+## Appendix A: Technical definitions

-### A.1 Axiom of Choice and Equivalents
+### A.1 Axiom of choice and equivalents

 **Axiom of Choice (AC):**
 For any collection of non-empty sets {Sᵢ}ᵢ∈I, there exists a function f such that f(i) ∈ Sᵢ for all i.